erikdubois/Mint-Y-Colora-Theme-Collection/README.md

     cinnamon --version

 But the best thing to do always, is to run the scripts yourself on your personal setup.
 This will always be the best option.
 More information how to do just that, can be found here.

 http://erikdubois.be/category/themes/mint-y-based-themes/

 # Just want to download the themes

+	Download this github,
+	extract it,
-Download this github, extract it, check your cinnamon version and select the appropriate themes and copy/paste them to the hidden folder .themes in your home directory.
+	check your cinnamon version
+	select the appropriate themes
+	copy/paste them to the hidden folder **.themes** in your home directory.

 # Mint-Y-Colora Themes on Linux Mint 18